A-Vzer/ImageRetrievalwNeuralCodes/README.md

 Implementation of:
 Mikolov, Tomas, et al. "Efficient Estimation of Word Representations in Vector Space" Advances in neural information processing systems.
 2013.

-This code is inspired from an assignment in the course 2IMM10 - Deep Learning and is ported to PyTorch.
+This code is inspired from an assignment of the course '2IMM10 - Deep Learning' and is ported to PyTorch.